 Wednesday, July 11th, 11:45 AM - 3:45 PM: B Reactor Tour

 The B Reactor National Historic Landmark, part of the Hanford Unit of the Manhattan Project National Historical Park, is the world's first full-scale plutonium production reactor.
 Created as part of the top secret Manhattan Project during World War II, B Reactor produced the plutonium used in the Trinity Test (the world's first nuclear detonation) in July 1945, and the atomic bomb dropped on Nagasaki, Japan in August 1945.
 This tour will better inform our understanding of nuclear weapons production and waste in our own backyard.
 Those under 18 can attend this tour with a parent or legal guardian.
 Read more about this tour here.

 Thursday, July 12th 8 AM - 12:30 PM: Hanford Clean-Up Tour

-Tour the Hanford Site and get a first-hand look at activities supporting Hanford's current environmental cleanup.
-The tour includes briefings on several Hanford facilities supporting today's cleanup mission.
+Tour the Hanford Nuclear Reservation and get a first-hand look at activities supporting Hanford's current environmental cleanup.
 This tour will help us understand the environmental impacts of Hanford.
 For this tour you must be a US citizen with an ID and over the age of 18.
-(FAQ) Read more on the site’s website.
+Read more on the Hanford Nuclear Reservation's website.

 Both tours are free.
-We will help coordinate carpooling and hotel stays ,but you will be responsible for your own travel expenses.
-RSVP to to reserve your space for the tours.
-Space is limited so please let us know as soon as possible.
+We will help coordinate carpooling and hotel stays, but you will be responsible for your own travel expenses.
+RSVP to reserve your space for the tours.
+Space is limited, so please let us know as soon as possible.
 Include which tour(s) you will attend, and whether you want to carpool and/or stay at a hotel in Richland with the group.

 Google map and directions